Pregnancy & Post-Natal Exercise

-While an increasing demand for appropriate health and fitness services for pre and post-natal women provides an opportunity for many exercise professionals, it is imperative that pre and post-natal women are cared for individually, as there can be considerable variation between individuals and pregnancies.
+While an increasing demand for appropriate health and fitness services for pre- and post-natal women provides an opportunity for many AUSactive professionals, it is imperative that pregnant and post-natal women are cared for individually, as there can be considerable variation between individuals and pregnancies.

 - Professional Skill and Knowledge

 - Pre-Exercise Screening and Referral